J&J Medical Connect

 LITERATURE SEARCH

-A literature search of MEDLINE®, EMBASE®, BIOSIS Previews®, and DERWENT® (and/or other resources, including internal/external databases) was conducted on 06 August 2024.
+A literature search of MEDLINE®, EMBASE®, BIOSIS Previews®, and DERWENT® (and/or other resources, including internal/external databases) was conducted on 09 July 2025.

 References

-1 Eyerich K, Weisenseel P, Pinter A, et al. IL-23 blockade with guselkumab potentially modifies psoriasis pathogenesis: rationale and study protocol of a phase 3b, randomized, double-blind, multicenter study in participants with moderate-to-severe plaque-type psoriasis (GUIDE).
+1 Eyerich K, Weisenseel P, Pinter A, et al. IL-23 blockade with guselkumab potentially modifies psoriasis pathogenesis: rationale and study protocol of a phase 3b, randomized, double-blind, multicentre study in participants with moderate-to-severe plaque-type psoriasis (GUIDE).
 BMJ Open.
 2021;11(9):e049822.

 2 Schäkel K, Asadullah K, Pinter A, et al. 16-week treatment interval of guselkumab is non-inferior to 8-week dosing for maintaining psoriasis control in super responders: GUIDE study primary result.
 Poster presented at: EADV Congress; September 7-10, 2022; Milan, Italy.